duytruong/sound_recorder/README.md

-# audio_recorder2
+# sound_recorder

-audio recorder plug-in

-This is fork of audio_recorder by ZaraclaJ, please refer https://github.com/ZaraclaJ/audio_recorder for usgae instructions
+A Flutter sound recorder plugin.
+This is a fork of [audio_recorder2](https://github.com/Apurv2017/audioRecorder2) (and audio_recorder2 is a fork of [audio_recorder](https://github.com/ZaraclaJ/audio_recorder)), please refer https://github.com/ZaraclaJ/audio_recorder for usage instructions

-(why this plugin? : ZaraclaJ seems inactive and I had urgent need to refactor plugin to swift 4.2)
+This fork add more supported audio output formats.

 ## Usage